bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/i/InsulationType_1_Ub8uyHX2dgCLYmh2_Ttw/Documentation.md

-The method used to insulate
+The method used to insulate.